AY2324S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

 1. Exporting team details

-   - Prerequisites: List all teams using the list teams command.
-Ensure there is at least one team present.
+   - Prerequisites: Team list contains one or more teams.
+First team in list should have > 0 members.

-   - Test Case: `team 0 export`<br>
+   - Test Case: `team 1 export`<br>
      Expected Outcome: All team details are exported successfully to clipboard

 ### Deleting a team